 SMIORE's FY22 performance exceeded its expectations, with robust financial performance across the board, supported by higher volumes and healthy realizations.
-While it still has significant expansions and plans yet to be realised, this year's performance has reinforced the Company's resolve to take on its part log of expansion. its next leg of expansion.
+While it still has significant expansions and plans yet to be realised, this year's performance has reinforced the Company's resolve to take on its next leg of expansion.

-inclination to adapt to future trends, enable it to stay ahead of the curve and create value for all its stakeholders - its people, communities, environment and shareholders.
-SMIORE, with its
+SMIORE's strong business ideals and acumen, coupled with its inclination to adapt to future trends, enable it to stay ahead of the curve and create value for all its stakeholders - its people, communities, environment and shareholders.
+SMIORE, with its new business venture of DI Pipes and Pig Iron, is ready to take the next big leap towards success.
+Its journey so far affirms its belief in its abilities and makes it confident about its future.